 Yet despite the millions of views they’ve received, not everyone is a fan.
 Gawker recently critiqued faithful vloggers who use their YouTube channels to play up family news and essentially profit off their pregnancies.
 Their criticism, in this case, may be worth paying attention to.

-Gawker’s Allie Jones notes Sam and Nia’s “tendency to talk about their unborn child in terms of views and social media engagement, and Sam’s announcement, directly after ...1
+Gawker’s Allie Jones notes Sam and Nia’s “tendency to talk about their unborn child in terms of views and social media engagement, and Sam’s announcement, directly after the videos went viral, that he quit his job due to the success of their YouTube channel.”
+Jones goes on to explore the Christian vlogging subculture in general: Are these families truly sharing their lives with the world to bring people to ...1